-- ½-1 cup water (cold iced, if you use concentrated Mentsuyu)
+- ½-1 cup water (cold iced, if you use concentrated mentsuyu)

 - ¼ cup mentsuyu (noodle soup base)

 - Lastly, you need to prepare the dipping sauce.
-To do this, grate your ginger, and cut the scallion finely, and then put them in dishes.
+To do this, grate your ginger, cut the scallion finely, and then put them in dishes.
 Next, add the menstuyu in small bowls and dilute with cold water.
 Add a small portion of ginger and scallion in the dipping sauce.

-Hiyamugi noodles are a bit thicker than somen noodles and thinner than udon noodles, but they resemble both these noodle types.
+Hiyamugi noodles are a bit thicker than somen noodles and are thinner than udon noodles, but they resemble both these noodle types.

 - A pinch of salt

-- Dashi soy sauce (mentsuyu/soba tsuyu) – 1
+- 1 dashi soy sauce (mentsuyu/soba tsuyu)

-- Soy sauce – 1 tbsp
+- 1 tbsp soy sauce

-- Water – 1 cup
+- 1 cup water

-- Mirin – 1 tbsp
+- 1 tbsp mirin

-- Hiyamugi noodles – 3 bundles
+- 3 bundles hiyamugi noodles

-- Sprinkle some salt over your sliced cucumbers, give them a good mix, and then set them aside.
+- Sprinkle some salt over your sliced cucumbers, give them a good mix, and then set aside.

 - Serve on plates and sprinkle sesame seeds if desired.